 - took the temperature of every child we interacted with;

-Throughout the lockdown, the kids received counseling and participated in various educational activities.
-Shule also purchased computers and launched our Computer Program, teaching boys basic computer skills.
+Throughout the pandemic, the kids receive counseling and participate in various educational activities.
+Shule purchased computers and launched our Computer Program, teaching boys basic computer skills.

-As the country reopens and adapts to our new normal, Shule is making adjustments to our regular programs to meet the guidelines implemented by the Ministry of Health of Uganda.
+Shule has made adjustments to our regular programs to meet the guidelines implemented by the Ministry of Health of Uganda.

 How can you help?
-Your support will help our team continue these essential programs, provide critical safety measures throughout the pandemic and ensuring the street-connected children of Kampala have access to regular meals, personal hygiene, education — and ultimately, the opportunity to leave street life behind.
+Your support will help our team continue these essential programs, provide assistance to street-connected boys throughout the pandemic and ensure they have access to regular meals, personal hygiene, education — and ultimately, the opportunity to leave street life behind.